Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Quantitative Analysis of Floating-Point Usage

 To better understand each language's contribution and mitigate potential biases, we separate C and C ++ header files from C source files.
 We distinguish between C headers (\code{.h} and \code{.inc}), which can also be used in C++, and C++-specific headers (\code{.hpp, .hh, .hxx, .h++, .ipp, .tpp, .tcc}).
 Similarly, we treat \ts{} declaration files (\code{.d.ts}) separately from \ts{} source files (\code{.ts}).

 We consider several metrics to identify which languages are most used for floating-point computations in our dataset.
-This comparison is illustrated in \cref{fig:languages}.
+This comparison is illustrated in \Cref{fig:languages}.
 Each bar represents the proportion of files or words in the dataset that contain floating-point keywords, grouped by language.
 The first and third bars include all categories of keywords, while the others exclude keywords corresponding to floating-point types.
 We detail the choice of metrics and the corresponding results below.

-\begin{itemize} \item \textbf{Proportion of files with floating-point keywords (first bar):} Counting the number of files, most of the code with any floating-point keyword is written in Java (\Pcent{20}), while C++-specific headers are less common (\Pcent{2.2}).
+\begin{itemize}[label={}, itemindent=0ex, leftmargin=0ex, itemsep=1ex] \item \textbf{Proportion of files with floating-point keywords (first bar):} Counting the number of files, most of the code with any floating-point keyword is written in Java (\Pcent{20}), while C++-specific headers are less common (\Pcent{2.2}).
 The high number of Java files can be partly explained by the convention of isolating each class in its own file.
 In \ts{}, the use of the \texttt{number} type to represent both integers and floating-point values inflates the keyword count.
-To mitigate this effect, we also report the proportion of files excluding floating-point types and including only transcendental functions and miscellaneous keywords.
+To mitigate this effect, we also report the proportion of files excluding floating-point types and including only transcendental functions, arbitrary-precision and miscellaneous keywords.